 Alt text

 The pass of the same name connects S-chanf with Livigno.
-The landscape in this valley and on the pass is breathtakingly beautiful - and most of the time you meet few people here.
-So if you are looking for seclusion, you will find it here.
+The landscape in this valley and on the pass is breathtakingly beautiful - and there are usually few people here.
+So if you're looking for seclusion, you'll find it here.
 As well as a sporting challenge.
 A demanding bike tour takes you from Pontresina through the Val da Fain to Livigno and over the Chaschauna pass back into the Engadin to S-chanf.
-The ascent from the Italian side near Livigno to the top of the pass at 2694 meters is quite a challenge.
-Non-super hero bikers, who are on the road without e-bikes, often have to push their bikes here.
-The exertion is worth it, however - the flowing descent into a picturesque landscape is worth every drop of sweat.
+The ascent from the Italian side near Livigno to the top of the pass at 2694 metres is a tough one.
+Ordinary bikers travelling without motor assistance often have to push their bikes here.
+However, the effort is worth it - the flowing descent through the picturesque landscape is worth every drop of sweat.

-The pass is also part of a stage of the National Park Bike Marathon, which takes place every year at the end of August.
+Incidentally, the pass is also part of a stage of the National Park Bike Marathon, which takes place at the end of August each year.

 Further information